wilkiepool-commish/wilkie-pool-site/README.md

-# wilkie-pool-site
+# Wilkie Pool Site

 Official website for the Wilkie March Madness Pool.

+This site will be a mobile-first static website used for:
+- pool announcements
+- bracket and payment links
+- Daily Survivor access
-Mobile-first static site hosting announcements, contest links, and live standings snapshots for pool participants.
+- live standings snapshots

+Primary contact:
+wilkiepool@gmail.com